MinkSieders/pyCellGel/README.md

 ### Example Usage:

+To construct a rectangular cube of 1 x 0.5 x 2 mm, with a optical density of 0.01 containing randomly distributed CFUs, use the following arguments:

 `python pyCellGel.py modeller --shape CubeRect --height 1.0 --width 0.5 --length 2.0 --optical_density 0.01`

-## Figure Generation (figure)

-The figure command generates visualization figures based on the computed or modeled hydrogel data.

-### Arguments:

-(No additional arguments required.)

-### Example Usage:
+## Usage | Growth Modeller

-`python pyCellGel.py figure`
+`python pyCellGel model_growth`

+The growth modeller command simulates the growth of microbial CFUs within a cell-laden hydrogel, accounting for their random dispersion.
+It assumes either that the gel restricts microbial mobility or that microbes aggregate into spherical microcolonies over time.
+This tool is essential for studying how bacterial colonies expand in a controlled hydrogel environment and helps predict microbial behavior under various conditions.

 ### Output Handling

 For each command, an output directory (output_<command>) is created to store results.
 If an existing directory is found, it is removed and recreated to ensure clean output generation.

-## Growth Modeller (model_growth)

-The growth modeller command simulates the growth of microbial CFUs within a cell-laden hydrogel, accounting for their random dispersion.
-It assumes either that the gel restricts microbial mobility or that microbes aggregate into spherical microcolonies over time.
-This tool is essential for studying how bacterial colonies expand in a controlled hydrogel environment and helps predict microbial behavior under various conditions.

-### Arguments:

-`--growth_factor` (float, required): Specifies the rate at which the microbial population grows (fold increase per time step).

-`--time_steps` (int, optional, default: 100): The number of time steps to simulate the colony growth.

-`--initial_concentration` (float, optional, CFU/ml): The initial microbial concentration at the start of the simulation.

-`--hydrogel_shape` (str, optional, default: Sphere): The shape of the hydrogel in which the microbial growth is modeled.
-Options: Sphere, Cylinder, CubeRect, CubeSquare.

-`--density_threshold` (float, optional, default: 0.9): The population density at which growth stops (as a fraction of the hydrogel volume).

-`--boundary_conditions` (str, optional, default: Periodic): The boundary conditions of the simulation.
-Options: Periodic, Reflective.

 ### Example Usage: